glwagner/nestedModelMaker/README.md

 ## Ultimate goal

-Ultimately the goal is to get as close to 'one-click' as possible, in the sense that all the user should have to do is to specify a latitude/longitude box, press enter, and let the code do the rest.
+Ultimately the goal is to get as close to 'one-click' model generation' as possible, in the sense that all the user should have to do is to specify a latitude/longitude box, press enter, and let the code do the rest.

 The user will still have to do some work to compile and run the MITgcm simulation itself, but will be relieved the tedious work of generating open boundary